patrick2m/patrick2m/README.md

-## Olá, me chamo Patrick !
+## Hello, you can call me Patrick !
-### Bem vindo ao meu perfil GitHub 👋
+### Welcome to my Github profile 👋

-- 👨🏽‍💻 Atualmente trabalho como auxiliar de TI(CPD) no grupo CFN, conjunto de lojas de ferragens em Niterói/RJ.
+- 👨🏽‍💻 Current working as IT Assistant at CFN Group, a group of utensil and tool stores located at Niterói/RJ - Brazil.
-- 🔭 6º período de Tecnologia em Sistemas de Computação - UFF ( EAD ).
+- 🔭 6º semester of online Computer System college, at Universidade Federal Fluminese - UFF ( EAD ).
-- ⚡ No meu tempo livre estou aprendendo a tocar teclado, pratico crossfit, trilhas e vôlei sempre que possível.
+- ⚡ I use my spare time to learn keyboard, do crossfit, hike and play volleyball.
-- 📍 Rio de Janeiro, Brasil.
+- 📍 Rio de Janeiro, Brazil.
-- 😄 Pronomes: Ele/Dele.
+- 😄 Pronoums: He/HisEle/Dele.
-- 🚀 Focando em Front-End, rumo ao Fullstack.
+- 🚀 Focused on Front-End, on my way to Fullstack.

 <div align="center">